Independent city (United States): History

 In the Commonwealth of Virginia, all municipalities incorporated as "cities" have been "independent cities", also called "free cities", since 1871, when a revised state constitution took effect following the American Civil War and the creation of West Virginia.
 Virginia's thirty-eight independent cities are not politically part of a county, even though geographically they may be completely surrounded by one.
 An independent city in Virginia may serve as the county seat of an adjacent county, even though the city by definition is not part of that county.
 Some other Virginia municipalities, even though they may be more populous than some existing independent cities, are incorporated towns.
 These towns always form part of a county.
 Incorporated towns have limited powers, varying by each charter.
 They typically share many aspects such as courts and public school divisions with the county they are within.

+This municipal arrangement is in contrast to practices in other states.
+Cities and counties in Virginia sometimes form cooperative organizations for regional planning purposes.

 In the Commonwealth of Virginia, there are two classes of city.
 The primary difference relates to the court system.
 A first-class city (e.g., Richmond) has its own District Court and also its own Circuit Court.
 A second-class city (e.g. Norton or Emporia) has its own District Courts, but not its own Circuit Court.
-As a second-class city, Fairfax shares a Circuit Court with Fairfax County, while Falls Church shares a Circuit Court with adjacent Arlington County.
+As a second-class city, City of Fairfax shares a Circuit Court with Fairfax County, while Falls Church shares a Circuit Court with adjacent Arlington County.
 In Virginia, a District Court is not a court of record, so all cases are heard by a judge; all jury trials are heard in a Circuit Court.

 Three older Virginia counties, whose origins go back to the original eight shires of Virginia formed in 1634 in the Colony of Virginia, have or had the word city in their names; politically, however, they are counties.
 The independent cities were formed to centralize trading and legal matters as the older system of merchant ships cruising from plantation to plantation was inefficient.
 The colonial capital of Williamsburg was created for this reason, being a port on the James River.
 Two of these counties are Charles City County and James City County, whose names originated with earlier "incorporations" created in 1619 by the Virginia Company as Charles Cittie and James Cittie.
 Additionally, Elizabeth City County, which was originally part of the older Elizabeth Cittie, became extinct in 1952 when it was consolidated politically by mutual consent with the small City of Hampton, its county seat, and the Town of Phoebus.
 These merged entities became the current independent city of Hampton, Virginia, one of the largest cities of Virginia.